StrawberryBe/analytics.de-DE/help/technotes/rdc/regional-data-collection.md

 |---------------------|-------------------|
 | Standard | Oregon, Virginia, Irland, Paris, Mumbai, Singapur, Tokio, Sydney |

-Hinweis: Wenn Ihre Analytics-Bildanforderung an die Endpunkte `2o7.net` oder `omtdrc.net` gesendet wird, dann erfolgt die Datenerfassung durch Dritte.
+Note: If your Analytics image request is sent to the `adobedc`, `2o7.net` or `omtrdc.net` endpoints, then you have third-party data collection.
 Sie können dies festlegen, wenn Sie einen der beiden Endpunkte in der URL Ihrer Anfragen sehen.

 ## Erstanbieter-HTTPS-Datenerfassung